qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 -------
   This keymap.c was edited from the Minivan default, original LED support was copied/edited from ../jetpacktuxedo/ keymap.
 Thanks to QMK support for their help.
-Written on the Minivan 「Dvorak² 44 WASD ƒ 🛠 ☑」.
+Written on the Minivan.

-  Written by: Jos B. [contact](https://market.socialism.nl/author/ "get e-mail address there") Personal tip: Practice the layout with a shell script.
+  Written by: Jos B. [contact](https://market.socialism.nl/author/ "get e-mail address there")

   You can let me know if you find any bugs / problems, have improvements, a new `./base_...c/.md` keymap, or if you like using it too 👍.